chrisniiemperor/Jinwoo-Mini-Bot/Readme.md

 </div>

-> This creates your own copy of `Knightbot-MD` under your GitHub account.
+> This creates your own copy of `Jinwoo Bot` under your GitHub account.

 ---